SkylineCommunications/dataminer-docs/connector-help/connector_help/Verizon iDirect Evolution Platform Collector.md

 This page contains the following tables:

-- **Hub Return Carriers**:Contains configuration and statistical data related to each return carrier.
+- **Hub Return Carriers**: Contains configuration and statistical data related to each return carrier.
 - **Hub Return Overview**: Contains the same type of information for the Hub Return entities (also referred to as *Inroute Groups*).
 The table also includes fault information and the **Event Suppression** column, which allows you to set the percent of circuits for each hub that, if they contain alarms of the same type, will generate the corresponding infrastructure alarm for the hub.

 ### Line cards